TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ## Deployment

 This code can be copied onto a USB and then be put onto a Raspberry Pi.
-Make sure Main_File_FC, MainMidWindow. and BotMidWindow are in the same directory, otherwise Main_File_FC cannot use the classes in MainMidWindow and BotMidWindow.
+Make sure Main_File_FC, MainMidWindow and BotMidWindow are in the same directory, otherwise Main_File_FC cannot use the classes in MainMidWindow and BotMidWindow.

 ## Built With
 * [...](http://www.dropwizard.io/1.0.2/docs/) - The web framework used